People ask me a lot, “what pose is good for back pain (or neck pain, or knee pain, or…)?”

 It’s a question I set out to answer in my 20’s when I decided to become a yoga teacher.

-Yoga had healed my neck and pain pain almost immediately, and I wanted to know why.
+Yoga had healed my neck and back pain almost immediately, and I wanted to know why.

-For me, the same pose would sometimes feel great and sometimes bring the pain back.
+For me, the same pose would sometimes feel great – and sometimes hurt.

 So… I knew it couldn’t be the pose.